Film noir: Identifying characteristics

 In their original 1955 canon of film noir, Raymond Borde and Etienne Chaumeton identified twenty-two Hollywood films released between 1941 and 1952 as core examples; they listed another fifty-nine American films from the period as significantly related to the field of noir.
 A half-century later, film historians and critics had come to agree on a canon of approximately three hundred films from 1940 to 1958.
-There remain, however, many differences of opinion over whether other films of the era, among them a number of well-known ones, qualify as films noir or not.
+There remain, however, many differences of opinion over whether other films of the era, among them a number of well-known ones, qualify as film noirs or not.
 For instance, The Night of the Hunter (1955), starring Robert Mitchum in an acclaimed performance, is treated as a film noir by some critics, but not by others.
 Some critics include Suspicion (1941), directed by Alfred Hitchcock, in their catalogues of noir; others ignore it.
 Concerning films made either before or after the classic period, or outside of the United States at any time, consensus is even rarer.

 To support their categorization of certain films as noirs and their rejection of others, many critics refer to a set of elements they see as marking examples of the mode.
 The question of what constitutes the set of noir's identifying characteristics is a fundamental source of controversy.
 For instance, critics tend to define the model film noir as having a tragic or bleak conclusion, but many acknowledged classics of the genre have clearly happy endings (e.g., Stranger on the Third Floor, The Big Sleep, Dark Passage, and The Dark Corner), while the tone of many other noir denouements is ambivalent.
 Some critics perceive classic noir's hallmark as a distinctive visual style.
 Others, observing that there is actually considerable stylistic variety among noirs, instead emphasize plot and character type.
 Still others focus on mood and attitude.
 No survey of classic noir's identifying characteristics can therefore be considered definitive.
 In the 1990s and 2000s, critics have increasingly turned their attention to that diverse field of films called neo-noir; once again, there is even less consensus about the defining attributes of such films made outside the classic period.
 Roger Ebert offered "A Guide to Film Noir", writing that "Film noir is...